Rothesay Netherwood School has been an integral part of the Saint John and Kennebecasis Valley communities since 1877.

 In 1907, RCS was formally taken over by the Anglican Diocese of Fredericton, and Rev. W.R.
 Hibbard was appointed Headmaster in 1908.

-Dr. Hibbard was succeeded by Dr. C.H.
+Dr. Hibbard was succeeded by Dr. Charles .H.
 Bonnycastle in 1938.
-While Dr. Bonnycastle served overseas during World War II, the school was run by his assistant, Dr. J.F.L.
+While Dr. Bonnycastle served overseas during the Second World War, the school was run by his Assistant Head, Dr. J.F.L.
 Jackson.
 In 1963, the school became incorporated and was leased to an independent Board of Governors.

 Following Dr. Bonnycastle's retirement in 1970, a series of five headmasters presided over the school during the next 17 years.
 In September 1987, Paul Kitchen became Head of School, a post he held for 29 years.
 In 2016, Paul McLellan became Head of School.

 Thanks to the hard work of Jack Hickman '42 and many supporters of the school, the Call to Excellence Campaign (1984-1991) raised $1.2 million.
-In the last 15 years, the campus has seen significant transformation.
-The layout of the grounds has been enhanced: gates to the campus, new roadways, new paths and the planting of several hundred trees.
-Under the leadership of Jack Hickman '42 and Jim Irving '46, the highly successful Building for the Next Century Campaign (1995-1996) resulted in several new buildings being added to the campus, while many more received renovation.
+Over the following 15 years, the campus seen significant transformation.
+The layout of the grounds was enhanced: gates to the campus, new roadways, new paths and the planting of several hundred trees.
+Under the leadership of Jack Hickman '42 and Jim Irving '46, the highly successful Building for the Next Century Campaign (1995-1996) resulted in several new buildings being added to the campus, (Irving Gymnasium and the Theatre Susan B. Ganong) while many more received renovation.